scholrly/neo4django/README.rst

 Running the Test Suite
 ======================

-The test suite requires that Neo4j be running on localhost:7474, and that you have the cleandb_ extension installed.
+The test suite requires that Neo4j be running on localhost:7474, and that you have the cleandb_ extension installed at ``/cleandb``.

 We test with nose_.
 To run the suite, set ``test_settings.py`` as your ``DJANGO_SETTINGS_MODULE`` and run ``nosetests``.
 In bash, that's simply::